jiangzhu92/NBA-project/README.md

-# NBA-projec
+# NBA-project
-#Please open 'instruction.txt' to see how to use this scriptt
+#Please open 'instruction.txt' to see how to use this script